 Frequently Asked Questions

-We cover the whole of the UK.
-As the carers live with you for weeks at a time, most are happy to travel long distances to go to a client.
+We cover England and Wales.
+As the carers live with you for weeks at a time, most are happy to travel for a few hours to go to care for someone.
 We will only introduce you to carers who are happy to go where you are.

-We’ve been carers ourselves – Careleaf was founded and is run by experienced live in carers.
-So we’ve been in your shoes, caring for your loved ones and understand from personal experience what it’s like and what you need.
-We are in a unique position to really empathise and advise when things get difficult and offer our combined decades of expertise working in care.
+We’ve been carers ourselves – We were founded by and are still run by experienced live-in carers, so we understand from personal experience what it’s like and what you need.
+We’ll be there to listen to you and offer advice when things get difficult and to offer our combined decades of expertise working in care.

-Personal bespoke service – We believe that we are the right size to offer the best service.
-Large enough to have a healthy pool of carers with years of experience.
-Small enough that we know all of our clients and carers and can offer a friendly, personal service.
-So you won’t be navigating a switchboard each time you call, speaking to different agency staff each time who are reading from case notes.
+Personal bespoke service – We are large enough to have a healthy pool of experienced carers and small enough to know all of our clients and carers personally and offer a friendly one to one service.
+So you won’t be navigating a switchboard or speaking to different agency staff each time you call.

-We offer a friendly, attentive and personal service while keeping our fee lower than other agencies.
+We offer a friendly, attentive and personal service at a reasonable price.

 The service fee pays for the following:

-Top quality experienced carers – Carers don’t just appear… For each carer we put you in touch with we’ve spent dozens of hours reviewing applications and interviewing potential candidates, then spending time with all the paperwork and speaking to references.
+Kind, experienced carers – Carers don’t just appear… For each carer registered with us, we’ve spent dozens of hours reviewing applications and interviewing potential candidates, then spending time with all the paperwork and speaking to references.
 With our expertise, we are skilled at picking the right people.
 As we have been providing care since 2015, we have established various networks and the majority of our carers these days come through referrals.

 Continuity – If a carer needs to leave suddenly we’ll find a replacement, if a carer isn’t gelling with your loved one then we’ll find a replacement.
 When a carer takes a break we’ll find a replacement.
 Having carers available when needed and ensuring continuity of care is what we work tirelessly to ensure.